Online education: The foundations of online teaching Quiz Answers

 Graded quiz

 Q1.
 Prita is a student and she has recently enrolled in a class.
 Prita accesses all of her learning materials via an online Learning Management System (LMS).
 This includes pre-recorded video lectures, online readings, and automated quiz questions.
-At no stage can Prita attend a physical class through the study period.
-Prita can access her learning materials at any time and has no scheduled classes.
+At no stage can Prita attend a physical class throughout the study period.
+Prieta can access her learning materials at any time and has no scheduled classes.
 What type of course has Prita enrolled in?

 • Fully online